dr-matt-smith/php-symfony-6-book/00_content/part02/chapter05_orm.md

 This will work with SQLite database file `data.db` in directory `/var`.

 ## Quick start

+## Creat a database

+- create the database scema defined in the `.env` file

+  `doctrine:database:create' (`do:da:cr`)

+## 3 main commands for working with databases
-Once you've learnt how to work with Entity classes and Doctrine, these are the 3 commands you need to know (executed from the CLI console `php bin/console ...`):
+Once you've learnt how to work with Entity classes and Doctrine, these are the 4 commands you need to know (executed from the CLI console `php bin/console ...`):

-1. `doctrine:database:create`
-1. `doctrine:migrations:diff`
+- create a migration PHP class, containing the SQL to updatee the DB scema to match the entity classes in `/src`

+    'make:migration' (`ma:mi`)

+- execute a migration (to update schema to match entity classes)

-1. `doctrine:migrations:migrate` (or possibly `doctrine:schema:update --force`)
+    `doctrine:migrations:migrate` (`do:mi:mi`) (or possibly `doctrine:schema:update --force`)

+- load all initial DB data declared in fixture classes

+  `doctrine:fixtures;load` (`do:fi:lo`)

+## Other useful commands

+Validate the DB schema against the entity classes in `/src`

-1. `doctrine:schema:validate`
+`doctrine:schema:validate`

-1. `doctrine:fixtures:load`
-1. `doctrine:query:sql`
+Run a simple SQL query, to check data in the DB tables:

+    `doctrine:query:sql "select * from modules"`

-This should make sense by the time you've reached the end of this database introduction.
+All the above should make sense by the time you've reached the end of this database introduction.

 ## Make your database